 Best Wireless Mouse For Valorant

-It features a low profile back, with rubber on the sides for better grip.
+It features a low-profile back, with textured plastic on the sides for better grip.
 It’s not very large, so it shouldn’t bother those with small hands.
-Under the hood, the Viper Ultimate features Razer’s latest and greatest Focus+ optical sensor.
-This sensor has a maximum DPI of 20,000 and a tracking speed of 650IPS.
+Under the hood, the Viper V2 Pro features Razer’s latest and greatest Focus Pro 30k optical sensor.
+This sensor has a maximum DPI of 30,000 and a tracking speed of 750IPS.

-If you are asking, Is Wireless Mouse Good For Valorant?
+If you are asking, is a wireless mouse good for Valorant?
 In previous years, wired mice ruled the mouse regime, and wireless ones were nowhere in the picture.
 However, with their HyperSpeed Wireless technology, Razer has completely filled the performance gap that once existed between their wired and wireless mice.

-To be specific, the switches are rated at up to a whopping 70 million clicks.
-Last but not the least, the mouse can be controlled using Razer’s Synapse 3.0 software.
-As with any other mouse, you can create and store five onboard profiles for all your favorite games.
+About the switches, they are rated at up to a whopping 90 million clicks, and last but not least, the mouse can be controlled using Razer’s Synapse software.

 What We Liked